-As surprising as it may seem, marijuana can help people lose belly fat.
+As surprising as it may seem, marijuana can help people to lose belly fat.
 In fact, there is evidence to support periodic cannabis use as a gateway to better eating habits, and an overall healthier lifestyle.

 But how can this be?
 Most of us are quite familiar with the close relationship between doobies and munchies.
 Many of us can imagine the stereotypical “stoner”, smoking some weed, grabbing the biggest bag of potato chips they can find, lying back on their couch all evening, and watching their favourite stoner movies.
 But that’s just it.
 Notwithstanding the stereotypes, another consistent image in and around the culture, is that so many cannabis users are skinny (ironically, an image that is inconsistent with the stoner’s propensity for post-fatty feasts).